 The wind generation output level for generators outside the study region may be increased to a higher value.
 However, this level should not exceed the percentages shown in Table 3.2, which are based on the 25th percentile output from the AWS Truepower profiles sampled for hours when ERCOT load is higher than the 95th percentile.

-Maximum acceptable wind Dispatch outside the study region the 2015 RTP
+Table 3.3: Maximum acceptable wind Dispatch outside the study region the 2015 RTP